Sirex wood wasp

 Similar species

-• Local outbreaks of the related tremex wasp (Tremex fuscicornis) on poplars (Populus spp.) and willow (Salix spp.) in New South Wales.
+• The exotic tremex wasp (Tremex fuscicornis) has been recorded on poplars (Populus species) and willows (Salix species) in New South Wales.
 Adults are very similar to S. noctilio but have shorter antennae.

 • Other species of potential economic importance not present in Australia include: